idanhalp/sumplete-solver/Documentation/HowToUse.md

 # Solver Usage Instructions
-This documents aim to explain how to use the solver.
+This document aims to explain how to use the solver.